 Apply for a Field Trip Grant:

-MNA announces the availability of $500 grants for field trips to natural areas for the 2019-2020 school year.
+MNA makes $500 grants available for field trips to natural areas.
 These grants are intended to assist K - 12 teachers (sorry, no Pre-K) in developing fun, educational, and hands-on field trips for teaching students about the natural environment.
 Funds can be used to cover bus transportation, program and entry fees, and/or educational supplies for field trips to eligible natural areas, including MNA nature sanctuaries, local nature centers, state parks, or other conservation lands.
 MNA is especially interested in supporting schools with limited access and ability to visit natural areas.